aws-iot-builder-tools/aws-greengrass-provisioner/docs/BasicTutorials.md

 [aws-doc]: https://docs.aws.amazon.com/greengrass/latest/developerguide/gg-gs.html

-- on the Edge
+- On the Edge
   - AWS IoT Greengrass core software download and installation
   - AWS IoT Greengrass core software environment setup (e.g. certificates)
-- on the AWS cloud services
+- On the AWS cloud services
   - AWS Greengrass group creation and initial configuration
   - AWS Lambda function creation or e
   - association of one or more Lambda function(s) to a Greengrass group